The History of Ironwork

 Art Nouveau is predominantly seen in the architecture throughout Europe.
 Historic cathedrals and beautiful balconies decorated with intricate ironwork are indicative of the European style of design.

-Some popular monuments tourists associate with this style are the Casa Batlló in the centre of Barcelona Spain, the Vitebsk Railway Station in St. Petersburg, and the Paris Métro entrances all over France.
+Some popular monuments tourists associate with this style are the Casa Batlló in the center of Barcelona Spain, the Vitebsk Railway Station in St. Petersburg, and the Paris Métro entrances all over France.

 Designers continue to draw inspiration from the Art Nouveau style in current fashions and home décor.
 The delicate beauty and unsurpassed strength of ironwork is what makes this craft so appealing—and truly timeless.